 The simple fact that the covenant is everlasting and unconditional itself destroys Christian Palestinianism.
 But for those who reject such scriptures, they only have to look at the Jewish aliyah to Israel over the last 100 years, and the modern State of Israel as proof that God’s promises are being realized today!
 More …

-Antisemitism on the University Campus
+We see it on University Campus

 Student groups seeking to isolate and delegitimize Israel, to stifle dialogue and control the message about the Israeli-Palestinian conflict have organized activities on college and university campuses for several years.
 In the 2014-2015 academic year, there have been more than 90 anti-Israel events scheduled to take place on U.S. campuses, double the 45 events scheduled during the same period last year, link.

 Recent conflicts between Israelis and Palestinians have caused an explosion of anti-Semitic hate speech on social media (facebook, twitter) and online videos (YouTube), link.
 In response to this, social networks monitor and sometimes close the accounts bearing hateful material, link.

 Online Antisemitism is rampant in France, with website moderators being forced to censor 95% of comments made by French users.
 France boasts the largest Jewish community in Western Europe, and such activity is encouraging Jews to emigrate to Israel, link.